Marketing To Millennials Now and into the future

 Substance

 Most buyers do not like an overly pushy sales tactic, but millennials are especially turned off by this approach.
 This consumer base is looking for a personal approach to buying.
 They want to connect with the brands, and once they do, they tend to be loyal to those brands.
 Advertising deemed too consumeristic or company-focused will fall flat with millennials.
 A whopping 84% of millennial buyers reported that they often do no trust advertising.
 We’ve all been exposed to the sales pitches of “buy now” or “don’t wait, inventory won’t last” or our all-time favorite, “this rate is only available for a limited time.”
-While these tactics can serve a useful purpose, you don’t want them to become a part of your regular interaction with customers.
+While marketing to millennials with these tactics can serve a useful purpose, you don’t want them to become a part of your regular interaction with customers.
 Millennials often seek experiences over luxury items.
 Give your audience something tangible.
-It can be something as simple as a picture or inspirational quote, or a campaign aimed at invoking emotion and action.
+It can be something as simple as a picture or inspirational quote, or a campaign aimed at evoking emotion and action.

 Engagement